rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 ### Browser Support

-I haven‘t bothered testing this website in Internet Explorer 11.
+I haven’t bothered testing this website in Internet Explorer 11.
 If it looks like garbage in your browser, then it is time [to upgrade](https://bestvpn.org/outdatedbrowser/en).

 ### Notable Packages